findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Example of non-concentric pattern](Corrector_Plate_OFF_CENTER.png)

+You make adjustments to center the corrector plate until it appears optically “on-axis”, and all the circles are a concentric as you can get them.

+You don’t center the corrector plate relative to its enclosure.
+In fact, for my corrector plate to be on-axis, it sits to one side in its enclosure.

 Remove screws holding dew heater or original retaining ring.
 Note how “loose” these screws are.
 They are not tightened down.
 They are firm enough to hold the retaining ring in place.

-You make adjustments to center the corrector plate until it appears optically “on-axis”, and all the circles are a concentric as you can get them.

-You don’t center the corrector plate relative to it’s enclosure.
-In fact, for my corrector plate, to be on-axis, it definitely sits to one side in it’s enclosure.

-Mark the edge of the corrector plate, and the edge of the corrector plate enclosure (“Orientation Marks” in the following diagram) so that if the corrector plate moves one way or the other in it’s clockwise orientation, you can return to the precise orientation.
-It’s argued back-and-forth online about whether the clockwise positioning (aka “clocking”) of the corrector plate matters.
+Mark the edge of the corrector plate and the edge of the corrector plate enclosure (“Orientation Marks” in the following diagram) so that if the corrector plate moves one way or the other in its clockwise orientation, you can return to the precise orientation.
+It’s argued back and forth online about whether the clockwise positioning (aka “clocking”) of the corrector plate matters.
 One camp is convinced that the optics are tested and committed at the factory, and that straying from the factory orientation of the corrector will produce sub-optimal results.
 The other camp calls it a “corrector” and claims there is no difference.
 Some claim it’s relevant for older scopes and not the newer ones.
-I prefer to play it safe, as rediscovering the optimal orientation of the corrector plate is not a task I’m equipped to do, neither financially nor from a time perspective.
+I prefer to play it safe, as rediscovering the optimal orientation of the corrector plate is not a task I’m equipped to do, either financially or from a time perspective.

 Use the instructions in the following image to center the corrector plate.